Unity-Technologies/pixyz-sdk-samples/README.md

 7. To run the script just press the play button indicated in the image.
    This will:
-   1. Initialise pixyz
+   1. Initialise Pixyz
-   2. Get a pixyz license from the server
+   2. Get a Pixyz license from the server
    3. Import the SkidLoader model located in the shared models folder contained in this repository
    4. Generate a screen shot before tesselation, saving it to the skidloaders folder
    5. Tessellate the model using the prepare function defined in this script